Make sure this part fits

 Genuine Ford Part F6TZ-7A039-F, the Right Choice

-To ensure reliability, purchase Ford part # F6TZ-7A039-F Transmission Extension Housing.
-It is sometimes referred to as Lincoln Transfer Case.
-In terms of quality and longevity, OEM parts are top-tier.
-This is because they are made according to Ford's demanding factory specifications and go through strict quality control.
+To ensure reliability, purchase part # F6TZ-7A039-F Transmission Extension Housing.
+It is also called Transfer Case.
+OEM parts are of high quality and known for their longevity.
+This is because they are built to the Ford standards which are relatively high and undergo rigorous quality control testing.
 This part fits specific Lincoln Navigator models.

-FordPartsGiant.com is a leading supplier of genuine Ford parts and accessories such as Ford F6TZ7A039F Transmission Extension Housing.
-On our platform, we provide genuine Ford parts at incredible prices while ensuring top-tier quality.
-Feel at ease shopping with us, knowing our parts have a hassle-free return policy and rapid delivery service.
+FordPartsGiant.com is a leading supplier of genuine components and accessories such as F6TZ7A039F Transmission Extension Housing.
+Looking to purchase quality low-cost OEM Ford parts?
+You have just found the right place.
 For detailed Lincoln parts information, click here.

 Why choose Ford Parts Giant